keddad/passpoint_server/readme.md

 # Passpoint Server
-Serverside for agreements collector, based on Django Shoud definately work faster
+Serverside for agreements collector, based on Flask